EvilPort2/Sign-Language/README.md

 2. Learned what a CNN is and how it works.
 Best resources were <a href="https://www.tensorflow.org/get_started/">Tensorflow's official website</a> and <a href="https://machinelearningmastery.net">machinelearningmastery.net</a>.
 3. Created a CNN which look a lot similar to <a href="https://www.tensorflow.org/tutorials/layers">this MNIST classifying model</a> using both Tensorflow and Keras.
 If you want to add more gestures you might need to add your own layers and also tweak some parameters, that you have to do on your own.
 4. Then used the model which was trained using Keras on a video stream.
-5. As of today, I have stored the 26 gestures for alphabets of American Sign language.
+5. As of today, I have stored the 45 gestures for which are 26 alphabets and 10 numbers of American Sign language and some other gestures.
 And trained the model on these images.

 There are a lot of details that I left.
 But these are the basic and main steps.